Rajasthan CM orders officials to hand over Karauli temple priest killing case to CID’s Crime Branch

 The deceased priest owned about 5.2 acres of land which belonged to the Radha Krishna temple trust in the village.
 However, the land was given to the head priest to till.

 Vaishnav wanted to build a house for himself on a plot close to this land.
 In order to start construction, he had the land levelled by an earth-mover.
 A group of people from the dominant Meena community objected to this and took the matter to the village council.
-The village elders ruled in favour of the priest a day before the killing.
+The village elders ruled in favour of the priest, a day before the killing.

 Vaishnav then placed bales of his newly harvested millet on the land as a sign of his ownership.
 But the accused began to build their own hut on the land, which led to an altercation.
 The priest said in his dying declaration that the accused poured petrol on his bales of millet and set them afire.
 He alleged that they also poured petrol on him and set him on fire.
 Vaishnav was taken to SMS Hospital in Jaipur, where he succumbed to his injuries.